seaky/nspanel_pro_tools_apk/README.md

 #### Display sleep
 Set system level display sleep time.
 After the prescribed interval the screen will be turned off if another function does not override it, for example: Prevent turn off or Screen begin

-#### Prevent turn off (v2.1)
+#### Display sleep mode (v2.1)
-Prevents the screen from completly turning off while retaining the dim feature
+Defines the sleep mode behaviour
+- Screen off
+  - completely turn the screen off, touch gestures only available in this mode
+- Screen dim
+  - after prescribed Display sleep time the screen will dim

 #### Screen-on time swicth
 During a predefinied period it turns on the screen and it remains on untile the end of the interval.